taylorwanyama/Recommendation-system-project/README.md

     *

 * **3. Robust Data Preparation:**
-    * **How:** Before building the recommendation engine, I processed the data by handling any missing information, converting text (like "KSh 999") into usable numbers, and standardizing numerical values using **RegX**.
+    * **How:** Before building the recommendation system, I processed the data by handling any missing information, converting text (like "KSh 999") into usable numbers, and standardizing numerical values using **RegX**.
     * **Benefit:** Ensures the data is clean and in the right format for the machine learning model.

 * **4. Content-Based Recommendation Engine:**